otvin/chess/README.md

 the Transposition Table (class ChessPositionCache) cut 12% over the prior version.
 The good news: if I look at the final version compared to the Pure Python, I've cut a bit under 73% off of the execution time.
   The bad news: That's a 3-4x speedup, so a C-based algorithm is still somewhere between 3-10x faster, likely more.
 I will see how it does on the Lasker-Reichhelm position tonight.

+#### Performance Update: 4/3/2016

+After rewriting the search so that it can use the Transposition Tables to store score information, not just move generation, both the Python and Cython versions significantly improved in endgame positions.
+The Cython version was able to look ahead 28 plies to see that it could capture the pawn, taking 77.7 seconds.
+Because of the caching, while 4.38MM nodes were examined in that time (not much faster, measured by "nodes per second," than the previous version), in 143k cases, it had previously evaluated that exact position and it terminated the search.
+In an additional 1.8MM cases, it had seen enough information about the position in previous transpositions that it could significantly narrow the search window, leading in theory to more aggressive pruning.
+So previously, it took evaluation of 1.2BB positions to get to ply 21.
+With caching enhancing the pruning, there were nearly 3 orders of magnitude fewer nodes searched while going 7 plies deeper.